B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SchemaEvaluator.rst

 Distinct Protein Alleles
 ........................

-The fith component presents a table with the list of distinct protein alleles and the list of distinct alleles that encode for each protein allele.
+The fifth component presents a table with the list of distinct protein alleles and the list of distinct alleles that encode for each protein allele.
 The identifiers of the protein alleles are selected based on the first distinct allele that encodes for the protein.